Garsia--Remmel $q$-rook numbers are not always unimodal

 We show by an explicit example that the Garsia--Remmel $q$-rook numbers of Ferrers boards do not all have unimodal sequences of coefficients.
 This resolves in the negative a question from 1986 by the aforementioned authors.

 The central objects in rook theory are the \defn{placements of (nonattacking) rooks} on a \defn{board}.
 Formally, a board $B$ is a finite subset of $\ZZ_{> 0} \times \ZZ_{> 0}$, and a rook placement on $B$ is a subset $w$ of $B$ such that no two elements of $w$ agree on either coordinate.
 The terminology comes from the natural visual representation of these objects, as in Figure~\ref{fig:a rook placement}.
-The placements of $r$ rooks on $B$ are counted by the \defn{rook number} $R_r(B)$.
+The \defn{rook number} $R_r(B)$ is defined as the number of placements of $r$ rooks on the board $B$.

 A case of particular interest (beginning in the first systematic study \cite{KaplanskyRiordan} of the field) is when $B = B_\lambda$ is a \defn{Ferrers board} associated to an \defn{integer partition} $\lambda$: that is, $\lambda = \langle \lambda_1, \ldots, \lambda_\ell\rangle$ is a finite nonincreasing sequence of positive integers and $B_\lambda := \{ (i, j) : 1 \leq i \leq \ell, 1 \leq j \leq \lambda_i\}$.
-For example, in the case of the \defn{staircase partition} $\delta_n := \langle n - 1, n-2 \ldots, 2, 1\rangle$, one has that
+For example, in the case of the \defn{staircase partition} $\delta_n := \langle n - 1, n-2, \ldots, 2, 1\rangle$, one has that